 This section will show if the attendee is performing the correct moves, using the right steps and angles, so their performance flows between partners.
 I will be adjusting and giving examples on how to effectively bring two or more different people together to work as one unit.
 If they accomplish the tasks of working as individuals and then as team players they will move on to Stage Three”.

-Abbott describes, “In business, employees must pay attention to the job at hand and be able to interpret other’s actions.
+Abbott describes, “In company culture talent must pay attention to the job at hand and be able to interpret other’s actions.
 During Stage Three, I will be adjusting and correcting how attendees react to one another.
 This removes them from their “safe space” and thrusts them into scenarios where they will have to take action.
 Each team player is assessed on their abilities to use the resources they learned in Stage One and Stage Two, discipline, focus and determination, to willingly complete the difficult task at hand.
-This is when the wood sword is replaced with a soft padded ActionFlex sword.
 Once again I will help adjust the attendees mindsets and focus, making suggestions and offering alternatives so they will succeed.
-During Stage Three attendees will begin to discover their own innate abilities and later they will be able to apply those abilities to their environment at work.
-When the attendee realizes their potential and passes Stage Three they are ready to go on to the next, more difficult, tasks of Stage Four.
+During Stage Three attendees will begin to discover their own innate abilities and later they will be able to apply those abilities to their working environment.
+When the attendee realizes their potential and passes Stage Three they are ready to go on to the next, more difficult, tasks of Stage Four”.

-When an attendee completes their Super Samurai Workshop and becomes certified, they will have gained confidence, discipline and focus.
-This will help improve every task they perform, increasing their worth as an employee.
-These improvements will be evident, and my personal reports on each attendee will help management’s ability to utilize the strengths of each of these employees, which, in turn, will strengthen your company”.
+When an attendee completes their Super Samurai, they will have gained confidence, discipline and focus.
+This will help improve every task they perform, increasing their worth and strengthen company culture”.